dnmfarrell/jp/README.md

     4

 #### .map
-Pops an object/array off the stack and pushes each element onto the stack, evaluating the next statement every iteration.
+Pops an object/array off the stack and pushes each element onto the stack one by one, evaluating the next statement every iteration.

     jp [1,2,3] .map .do 3 .le .done true
     false
     false

 Map is powerful.
-For example, here's how to delete a pair from an object:
+For example here's how to delete a pair from an object:

     jp '{"a":1,"b":2,"c":3}' {} .swap .map .do .dup .k '"a"' .eq .if .pop .else .concat .done {